bobg/taggo/Readme.md

 in that order.

-If one directory is specified, taggo searches it and its parents for the nearest `go.mod` file to determine the module root.
+If one directory is specified,
+Taggo searches it and its parents for the nearest `go.mod` file to determine the module root.
 Taggo then searches that and _its_ parents for the nearest `.git` subdirectory to determine the repository root.